isawnyu/lpfgaz/README.md

             - [x] lookup countries from ccodes (implemented with issue #1)
             - [x] validate ccodes (implemented with issue #1)
         - [x] get properties:fclasses
-            - [ ] lookup feature class names from ccodes
+            - [ ] lookup feature class names from fclasses
             - [ ] validate fclasses
         - [ ] are there other properties in the spec not represented in the example JSON?